istio/istio.io/_docs/setup/cloudfoundry/install.md

 ---
 title: Installation
-overview: Instructions for installing the Istio control plane in Cloud Foundry.
+description: Instructions for installing the Istio control plane in Cloud Foundry.

-order: 10
+weight: 10

-layout: docs
-type: markdown
 ---

 We are working with the Cloud Foundry developers to integrate Istio